-Cookies are a big part of the Christmas season and no matter where you go during the month of December you see iced, cut-out or thumbprint creations everywhere.
-I enjoy this season because it’s about baking and even living in a hot climate like Los Angeles, we get into baking and I particularly love the smell of something warm rising in my oven.
+Cookies are a big part of the Christmas season and no matter where you go during the month of December there are iced gingerbread, cut-out shortbread, and jam filled thumbprint creations everywhere.
+I love this time of the year because it’s a lot about baking and sharing gifts with others.
+Even living in a hot climate like Los Angeles, we get into baking and I particularly love the smell of something delightful permeating my household.

-These wedge shaped cookies are dusted with holiday sprinkles for a hint of red and green, but you can easily switch it up and go blue, purple or yellow if that’s the theme you choose – even plain is fancy enough.
-So, happy holidays and enjoy these Oaty Shortbread with a warm cup of tea or a glass of champagne to celebrate the season.
+These wedge shaped cookies are dusted with holiday sprinkles for a hint of red and green, but you can easily switch it up and go blue, purple or yellow if that’s the color scheme you prefer.
+Happy holidays and enjoy these Oatmeal Shortbread with a warm cup of tea or a glass of champagne to celebrate the season.

 1 1/2 cup all-purpose flour

 1 teaspoon vanilla extra

 (Makes about 16 Wedge Cookies)

 - Preheat oven to 400 degrees.
 In a blender or food processor, puree oatmeal until soft powder.

 - In a stand mixer or large bowl, combine flour, oats, sugar, and salt, stir.

 - Add butter and vanilla and mix on low until combined, about 1 minute.